playframework/play-generated-docs/manual/releases/release26/migration26/Migration26.md

 The `encode` and `decode` methods that `Map[String, String]` to and from the format found in the browser have been extracted into `CookieDataCodec`.
 There are three implementations: `FallbackCookieDataCodec`, `JWTCookieDataCodec`, or `UrlEncodedCookieDataCodec`, which respectively represent URL-encoded with an HMAC, or a JWT, or a "read signed or JWT, write JWT" codec.

-and then provide a `JWTConfiguration` case class, using the `JWTConfigurationParser` with the path to your configuration, or use `JWTConfiguration()` for the defaults.
+You will also need to provide a `JWTConfiguration` case class, using the `JWTConfigurationParser` with the path to your configuration, or use `JWTConfiguration()` for the defaults.

 ```scala